razvanstanga/node-red-contrib-eztimer/README.md

 * Fixed state reporting in `info` output payload.
 * Added node name to `info` output.
 If no name is set, `eztimer` is returned.

-Thanks to @stu-carter for detailed reports enabling the above fixes.
+Thanks to @stu-carter for detailed reports enabling the above fixes ([related issue](https://github.com/mrgadget/node-red-contrib-eztimer/issues/6)).

 ## 1.0.9
 * Fixed `manual` variable being used before declaration - credit @marc-gist.